Are we more prepared for ‘the big one’?

 While there are many indicators that can be considered, get a sense of your systems’ readiness by answering one question from each of these 10 categories of lessons learned after 9/11 and other recent MCIs.

 1. Incident command system

 We all know what an incident command system is and how it should work, but there are often real roadblocks in actually implementing it when the time comes.
 Particularly in EMS, we are so used to running single-patient incidents with single resources, that we rarely practice folding into an event run by an incident commander.

 - Would a BLS ambulance in your service with a rookie crew recognize a call that needs ICS and know how to take the steps needed to activate it?

-I doubt there has been an after-action review for a real or training MCI event in the last 20 years where communications is not listed as a weakness.
+I doubt there has been an after-action review for a real or training MCI event since 9/11 where communications is not listed as a weakness.
 Radio frequency congestion, lack of needed frequencies programmed into radios, dead batteries, limited transmission range and overwhelmed communication centers are common challenges faced.